vbhakta27/Global_Weather_Analysis/README.md

 But, if pressed, how would you **prove** it?

 ## WeatherPy
 I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, I be utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.
+To accomplish this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 <img src="output_data/api_pull.png">